How to Pay Highway Tolls in France

 other cards with which you can continue to pay your travel expenses,

 you may decide to try it.
 Some toll gates now offer contactless (touchless) payment.
-If your card has RFID for contactless payment, you can try that without fear of losing your card.
+If your card has RFID for contactless payment, or if you're using a smartphone payment app such as Apple Pay or Google Pay, you can try that without fear of losing your card.
 More...

 Télépéage

-If this is the only sign you see over a toll gate, you must pay the toll via télépéage in that lane.
+If the 't' symbol is all you see over a toll gate, you can only pay the toll via télépéage in that lane.

 Estimating Your Tolls